-As the researchers of this study, the future researchers are highly encouraged to researchesonthetopicofentrepreneurialintentionamongemployees.
+As the researchers of this study, the future researchers are highly encouraged to carry out more researchesonthetopicofentrepreneurialintentionamongemployees.
 It is because entr epreneurial intention is something that helps to spark the business idea of an ordinary people.
 It could eventually lead to generating more entrepreneurs and revitalize the national economy.
-The future researchers could investigate on the entrepreneurial intention of employees, students, community and others.
-Besides, the future researchers are recommended to identify the difference ofintention among academics andnonacademics.
-The future researchers could carry out the study in different public universit ies, privateuniversities andcollegesaswellforabettercomparison.
-Moreover, the future researches are encour aged to be carried on for exploring more factors which influences the entrepreneurial intention of a person apart from attitude, subjective norms and perceived behavior control in order to improve the accuracy of the study result.
+The future researchers could investigate on the entrepreneurial intention of employees, students, community andothers.
+Besides, the future researchers are recommended to identify the difference ofintention among academics academics.
+The future researchers could carry out the study in different public universit ies, privateuniversities and colleges as well for a better comparison.
+Moreover, the future researches are encour agedtobe carried on for exploring more factors which influences the entrepreneurial intention of a person apart from attitude, subjective norms and perceived behavior control in order to improve the accuracy of the study result.
 Based on the result of this study, 73.3% of the variation in the entrepreneurial intention is explained by the Attitude, Subjective Norm, and Perceived Behavior Control.
 Theother 26.7% of the variation is explained by other unknown factors.
-It is believed that the other unknown factors were also playing an important role to affect the entrepreneurial intention of the employees.
+It isbelievedthat the other unknown factors were also playing an important role to affect the entrepreneurial intention of theemployees.